open-mpi/ompi/docs/man-openmpi/man3/MPI_Wtime.3.rst

 This function is intended to be a high-resolution, elapsed (or wall) clock.
 See :ref:`MPI_Wtick` to determine the resolution of :ref:`MPI_Wtime`.

 On POSIX platforms, this function may utilize a timer that is cheaper to invoke than the gettimeofday() system call, but will fall back to gettimeofday() if a cheap high-resolution timer is not available.
-The ompi_info command can be consulted to see if Open MPI supports a native high-resolution timer on your platform; see the value for ":ref:`MPI_WTIME` support" (or "options:mpi-wtime" when viewing the parsable output).
+The :ref:`ompi_info(1) <man1-ompi_info>` command can be consulted to see if Open MPI supports a native high-resolution timer on your platform; see the value for ":ref:`MPI_WTIME` support" (or "options:mpi-wtime" when viewing the parsable output).
 If this value is "native", a method that is likely to be cheaper than gettimeofday() will be used to obtain the time when :ref:`MPI_Wtime` is invoked.

 For example, on platforms that support it, the *clock_gettime()* function will be used to obtain a monotonic clock value with whatever